Abhinav271828/pcfg-sae/README.md

     - 0-215: $\alpha$-regularized sweep for `wte`.
 Best one 206.
     - 216-395: $k$-regularized sweep for `wte`.
 Best one 329.
     - 396-443: $\alpha$-regularized sweep for `res0`.
 Best one 427.
     - 444-447: The best two models of the two `wte` sweeps (206, 111, 113, 146 respectively), trained at max 5k iters with val_patience 5.
+Useless.
     - 448-487: $k$-regularized sweep for `res0`.
 Best one 454.
     - 488-489: The best model of the two `res0` sweeps (427, 454 respectively), trained at max 5k iters with val_patience 5.
     - 490-491: The best model of the two `wte` sweeps (206, 113 respectively), trained at max 5k iters with patience 5.
+Useless.
     - 492-493: The best model of the two `res0` sweeps (427, 454 respectively), trained at max 5k iters with patience 5.
+Useless.